Flexible Spending Arrangements (FSAs)

 Application of Annual Dollar Limit Prohibition and Preventive Services Requirements to FSAs

-According to agency guidance, if an employer provides a health FSA that does not qualify as excepted benefits, the health FSA generally is subject to the so-called “market reforms” of the Affordable Care Act, including the preventive services requirements.
+If an employer provides a health FSA that does not qualify as excepted benefits, the health FSA generally is subject to the so-called “market reforms” of the Affordable Care Act, including the preventive services requirements.
 A health FSA that does not qualify as excepted benefits is not integrated with a group health plan, and thus, it will fail to meet the preventive services requirements.
 In addition, effective as of September 13, 2013, a health FSA that is not offered through a cafeteria plan is subject to the annual dollar limit prohibition and will fail to comply with the annual dollar limit prohibition.

 Tax Increase on Nonqualified Medical Expense Distributions from HSAs